ARM-software/acle/CONTRIBUTING.md

 [docker](https://www.docker.com/)).
 The scripts generate the PDFs of the specifications and stores them in the folder `pdfs`.

-The script runs in the CI configuration of the project.
-PDFs are generated automatically in response to a pull request.
-You can download the PDFs in the `Actions` tab of any pull request.

 # Continuous integration

-The full sequence executed by the continuous integrations bot is as
+The continuous integration bot executes the script:
-follows:

 ```
-./tools/generate-intrinsics-specs.sh
-./tools/check-rst-syntax.sh
-./tools/generate-pdfs.sh
+ ./build_with_docker.sh
 ```

+PDFs are generated automatically in response to a pull request.
+You can download the PDFs in the `Actions` tab of any pull request.

 An additional step uses [``markdown-link-check```](https://github.com/tcort/markdown-link-check)